Val IT: Relationship to COBIT

-Val IT is tightly integrated with COBIT Version 4, also from the Information Systems Audit and Control Association (a.k.a.
-ISACA).
+Val IT is tightly integrated with COBIT Version 4, also from the Information Systems Audit and Control Association (ISACA).
 The Framework document explains the difference between COBIT and Val IT as follows:

 Val IT extends and complements COBIT, which provides a comprehensive control framework for IT governance.
 Specifically, Val IT focuses on the investment decision (are we doing the right things?) and the realisation of benefits (are we getting the benefits?), while COBIT focuses on the execution (are we doing them the right way, and are we getting them done well?)

-COBIT Version 5 incorporates Val IT (and Risk IT) to its framework:

-The COBIT 5 process reference model is the successor of the COBIT 4.1 process model, with the Risk IT and Val IT process models integrated as well.

 Relationship to VMM

 Value Measuring Methodology (VMM), which has the motto "it's not just about ROI any more", provides more specific guidance than Val IT about: